 What are the dates and deadlines?

-PLEASE NOTE: The Berklee students are required to finish this project to receive a grade in their class, so their work must be complete and delivered to you by at latest Friday, May 12, 2017; you may work out an earlier deadline if needed.
-Also note that if you commit to working with a student we are counting on you to at least see the process through to completion—even if you don’t end up using the score and/or sound eventually—so that we can evaluate our students.
+PLEASE NOTE: The Berklee students are required to finish this project to receive a grade in their class, so their work must be complete and delivered to you by at latest Friday, December 15, 2017; you may work out an earlier deadline if needed for your own deadline.
+Also note that if you commit to working with a student we are counting on you to see the process through to completion—even if you don’t end up using the score and/or sound eventually—so that we can evaluate our students.

-Week of February 13-17 (Berklee Week 4): Student composers send demos to student filmmakers.
+- Week of October 2-6 (Berklee Week 5): Student composers/sound designers apply to student filmmakers.

-Monday, March 27 (Berklee Week 9): Picture locked, spotting session completed, contract signed, quicktime workprint delivered to composer and/or audio elements delivered to sound designer.
+- By Monday, October 30 (Berklee Week 9): Picture locked, spotting session completed, contract signed, quicktime workprint delivered to composer and/or audio elements delivered to sound designer.

-Friday, May 12 (Berklee Finals Week): Final music/sound delivered to filmmaker.
+- By Friday, December 15 (Berklee Finals Week) or sooner if pre-arranged in contract: Final music/sound delivered to filmmaker.